aecon/prionBrain3D/README.md

-## Contents

-* pre-processing: Data cropping and flipping.

-* segmentation: Segmentation of neuronal cells.

-* registration: Registration of brain data to the Allen Brain Anatomical Atlas.

-* quantification: Regional statistics for total cell volume.

 ## Data

 3D image files obtained from Light-sheet microscopy.

-### Location

 The location of the data should be stored in the environment variable `${DATA}`.